Ophien/home-assistant/README.md

 # Docker

 It is also possible to run the Home Assistant server inside a docker container.
-To do so, use the ***docker.sh*** script in this project's root directory.
+To do so, use the ***docker.sh*** the script in this project's root directory.

 ```
 chmod +x docker.sh